dougeby/IntuneDocs/intune/app-configuration-policies-use-android.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

-Use app configuration policies in Microsoft Intune to supply settings that might be available when users run an Android for Work app.
-App configuration policies can help you pre-configure available app settings for your users before they run the app.
+Use app configuration policies in Microsoft Intune to supply settings when users run an  Android for Work app.
 You do not assign these policies directly to users and devices.
 Instead, you associate a policy with an app, and then assign the app.
 The policy settings are used when the app checks for them, typically the first time it is run.

 > [!Note]
 > Not every app supports app configuration.
 Check with the app developer to see whether or not they have built their app to support app configuration policies.